Table of contents

 Customize Content Screen

 The customize content screen lets you select the correct answers for each question or category by tapping on them.
-A green answer is correct.
+An orange answer is correct.
 A red answer is incorrect.
-Select the green Update Preview button, located in the lower part of the screen to see the change on the preview screen and on the lesson while it is played.
+Select the orange Update Preview button, located in the lower part of the screen to see the change on the preview screen and on the lesson while it is played.

 The Preview Screen, located in the top right of the interface, will display the current state of the lesson as you update your work.
 After you are done making the lesson, the Preview screen provides a way to play the lesson and check if any changes are needed.